When you’re choosing which of London’s cinemas to visit, you’re going to want to look at the big picture.

 Best for: seat-service

-It’s the original Everyman – a beautiful two-screener boasting both comfy chairs and sofas, as well as fancy food and drink delivered straight to your seat.
-Programming wise they show a mix of mainstream films and smaller independents, with a few live broadcasts (theatre, ballet, opera etc.) thrown into the mix.
+It’s the original Everyman – a beautifully luxurious cinema with two screens boasting both comfy chairs and sofas, as well as fancy food and drink delivered straight to your seat.
+Programming-wise they show a mix of mainstream films and smaller independents, with a few broadcasts from London and NYC’s premier cultural institutions (theatre, ballet, opera, etc.) thrown into the mix.

 The Lexi Cinema | Kensal Rise